xmatters-tko/battlesnake-java/README.md

 ## Deploying to Heroku

 ### Create an App
 Next, create an application on Heroku and give it a name that represents your project.
 This will create a remote git repo for Heroku to use to deploy and run your project.
+Note that you will need to use lower
 ```sh
 $ heroku create [APP NAME]
 $ git push heroku master